Linear NMR in the polar phase of $^3$He in aerogel

 \subsection{Numerical study of soliton structures}

-It is interesting to study how various effects can change the frequency of the wave in the soliton.
-We will do it numerically in one and two-dimentional cases, with solitons perpendicular to the ~$l$ vector.
-Using coordinates in units of~$\bar\xi^2_{D\perp}$ one can write the equation~(\ref{eq:eq_alpha}) for the texture as
+For understanding results of real NMR experiments it is important to study how various effects can change the frequency of the wave localized in the soliton.
+We do it numerically in one and two-dimentional cases.
+Using coordinates in units of~$\bar\xi^2$ one can write the equation~(\ref{eq:eq_alpha}) for the texture as

 and equation~(\ref{eq:real_spinwaves}) for the real-value waves as:

 where potential $U(x)=-(\nabla\alpha)^2 - \sin^2\alpha$ and